glennhenry/cs-notes/docs/data-structures-and-algorithms/24-shortest-path/shortest-path.md

 3. We add the source to the min-heap and start the loop by polling it (remove and return the minimum element).
 Whatever vertex is returned, if that vertex has been visited before (present in visited set), then we will skip it, else we will continue the loop and add it to the visited set.
 4. We will iterate through every neighbor of that vertex.
 Next, we will add the vertex to the heap for next visit, but we will only add the one that hasn't been visited before.
 5. We will also calculate the cost by adding the previous tracked distance with the new cost from the `currentVertex` to the target `neighbor`.
 Also update the `distance` and `previous` array with the `currentVertex` and `cost` and update the neighbor's key with the new cost in the min-heap.
 6. When the heap is empty, indicating there are no more paths to traverse, we will return the `distance` and `previous` array.
-The minimum cost is the minimum element in the `distance` array and the `previous` contains the path that correspond to it.
+The `distance` array contains the shortest path from source vertex to all other vertex, and the `previous` array contains the path that correspond to it.

 Using binary heap, we will obtain $(V + E) \log V$ time complexity, where $V$ is the number of vertices and $E$ is the number of edges.